hyperledger-dlt-landscape/hyperledger-dlt-landscape/guide.md

 This landscape both reflects and deciphers the complexity of today's vendor landscape.
 It includes all the Hyperledger Foundation projects - graduated and incubating - and places them in the broader market context.

+If you would like to add an entry, [please follow the instructions here](https://github.com/hyperledger-dlt-landscape/hyperledger-dlt-landscape#new-entries).

 ### Landscape Layers

 These layers are crucial to our understanding of the relationships between the various components that make up